Welcome to the Monthly

 We welcome everyone to visit the show — newbies, old hands and people just curious about a coin show.
 You are

-Take a look at the coin show's February 2014 Notes for highlights
+Take a look at the coin show's April 2014 Notes for highlights from the

-from the recent show and the January 2014 Notes for highlights of the
+Notes and January 2014 Notes for highlights from this year's earlier

-first show of the year.
-Visit the 2013 Notes page for links to the
+shows.
+View the 2013 Notes page for links to the summaries

 Each month, visitors can view and buy from the displays of coins, currency and bullion found among the many